Alternating Maximization: Unifying Framework for 8 Sparse PCA Formulations and Efficient Parallel Codes: Introduction

 Besides giving a new unifying framework and a generic algorithm for solving a number of SPCA formulations, 5 of which were previously proposed in the literature and 3 not, our further contribution is in providing efficient strategies for parallelizing AM at two different levels: i) running AM in parallel from multiple starting points in order to obtain a solution explaining more variance and ii) speeding up the linear algebra involved.
 This is described in detail in Section~\ref{sec:par}.

-Moreover, we provide parallel open-source codes implementing these parallelization strategies, for each of our 8 formulations, on 3 computing architectures: i) \emph{multi-core machine}, ii) \emph{GPU-enabled computer}, and iii) \emph{computer cluster}.
+Moreover, we provide parallel open-source code\footnote{Open source code with efficient implementations of the algorithms developed in this paper is published here: \href{https://github.com/optml/24am}{https://github.com/optml/24am}.} implementing these parallelization strategies, for each of our 8 formulations, on 3 computing architectures: i) \emph{multi-core machine}, ii) \emph{GPU-enabled computer}, and iii) \emph{computer cluster}.
 We also provide a serial code; however, as nearly all modern computers are multi-core, the serial implementation only serves the purpose of a benchmark against which once can measure parallelization speedup.
 Hence, we provide a total of $8\times 3 = 24$ parallel sparse PCA codes based on AM.
 Numerical experiments with our multi-core, GPU and cluster codes are performed in Section~\ref{sec:arch}.